Brittany3112/SEO-Content-n8n-Pipeline/README.md

 ### 4. Assign the Sheet Button

-Open the button menu in Google Sheets, choose **Assign script**, and enter the trigger function defined in `Code.gs`, for example:
+Open the button menu in Google Sheets, choose **Assign script**, and enter the trigger function defined in `Code.js`, for example:

 ```text
 startGeneration